 The Best Restaurants in Atlantic City

 Settled in 1783, Atlantic City has a year-round population of 41,000.
 It is 60 miles from Philadelphia, 125 from NYC and 175 from Washington, DC.
 The world’s first boardwalk and salt water taffy are still there.
 It is also the originator of the rolling chairs as well as the Monopoly board’s street names (Atlantic, Pacific, Baltic, etc).
+It's prohibition-past was recently made infamous by the award-winning HBO series "Boardwak Empire".
 The historic Boardwalk Hall, the former home of The Miss America Pageant, has been renovated into a 13,000 seat arena for boxing, the circus, concerts etc. The Atlantic 10 basketball tournament was once held there.

 Atlantic City casinos and boardwalk

 Until recently, Atlantic City was the only place that allowed gambling in the entire Northeast.
-But even with several new casino destinations within driving distance, there were 29 million visitors to Atlantic City in 2010.
+But despite several new casino destinations within driving distance, there were still over 27 million visitors to Atlantic City in 2013.
 This article is written for those who do not spend all their time gambling.
-I visited, had a meal, or spoke to every restaurant mentioned.
-Several were suggestions from the Atlantic City Convention & Visitors Authority.
-I also read several reviews and spoke to hotel concierges.

 Harrah's Resort Atlantic City

 Best Rum Bar: Cuba Libre in The Quarter at the Tropicana Resort has 100 rums, and Thursday night “Late Night Latin Happy Hour” from 11PM-1AM.
 There is dancing, singing, conga lines and a Latin floor show.
 Upstairs at Cuba Libre is the open-air Missile Bar with a real (fake) Russian missile & the declassified history of the 13 Days in October (really 14 days) dealing with the Russian/Cuba/USA missile crisis.
-If you find David McGee the Director of Sales & Marketing for the Philadelphia based (soon to open in Orlando) operations ask him to tell you the hysterical story of moving the missile from Florida to Atlantic City (right after 9/11).
+There's an interesting story of how the missle was moved from Florida to Atlantic City (right after 9/11).

 Best Cigar/Wine Selection: A Time For Wine is next door to both restaurants in The Quarter at the Tropicana.
 Great cigar selection & 100 value wines under $25.